Treatment can help most people with epilepsy have fewer seizures, or stop having seizures completely.

 It's likely to take a few weeks or months for you to feel back to normal after surgery.

-Your seizures may not stop straight away, so you might need to keep taking AEDs for a year or two.
+Your seizures may not stop straight away, so you might need to keep taking AEDs for 1 to 2 years.

 There's a risk of complications from surgery, such as problems with your memory, mood or vision.
 These problems may improve over time, or they may be permanent.